 Over the years, Louis Vuitton has diversified into ready-to-wear, jewelry, accessories, and fragrances, but its core value of exceptional craftsmanship remains unchanged.
 Its trademark monogram is known worldwide.

 Synonymous with opulence and prestige, the brand captures the imagination of luxury seekers worldwide.
+Louis Vuitton is the most popular designer brand, with over $21 billion in revenue in 2022.
 Nicolas Ghesquière has been the house’s womenswear creative director for over a decade.

 American designer Marc Jacobs launched his eponymous brand in 1984, quickly ascending the ranks of the fashion world with his grunge-inspired designs and rebellious spirit.